vollmerf/spherecontour/C/README.md

 information.

 ## Related Software
-The standalone program 'Orient' by this author is free software that includes this functionality, and numerous additional options.
+The program 'Orient' by this author is free software that includes this functionality, and numerous additional options.
 It runs on Macintosh, Windows, and Linux platforms, and can be downloaded for free from: